PAi's account system is currently down for scheduled maintenance. We apologize for the inconvenience and will bring the account system back up soon.

 For some brokerage and advisory firms, the changes mean little.
 But for others, the new regulation will require significant investments in technology and process changes in order to comply with the onerous compliance challenges created by this change.

 When it comes to the future of Americans and their retirement savings, the glass is either half empty or half full, depending upon whom you ask.
+A recent article from The Providence Journal suggests a less optimistic viewpoint, citing that more than half of all U.S. households have not saved adequately for retirement, and the problem is growing worse.

 Mark Miller of Financial Advisor wrote a piece last week on how “People are Flunking Retirement Readiness, And What To Do About It.”
 He uses an airplane analogy illustrating that 30 years ago a professional financial pilot would manage your defined pension plan, but today most 401(k) plans are being controlled by the passengers or plan participants.